DPotoyan/Chem324/ch04/note04B.md

 $$\tilde{D} = 4.1\times 10^{-5}\textnormal{ cm}^{-1}$$
 :::

-### Beyond rigid rotor 2
+### Rovibronic coupling

-- **Rovibronic coupling** As a diatomic molecule vibrates, its bond length changes.
+- As a diatomic molecule vibrates, its bond length changes.
 Since the moment of inertia is dependent on the bond length, it too changes and, in turn, changes the rotational constant B. We assumed above that B of R(0) and B of P(1) were equal, however they differ because of this phenomenon.

 - The v dependence is captured via the following expression showing that rotational constant is a linearly decreasing function of v!